Privacy Policy

 A) Withdrawal-related data (Processor)

-- Basic plan: automatic deletion after 30 days (fixed, privacy-by-default)
+- Starter plan (Free): automatic deletion after 90 days (fixed, privacy-by-default)

 Note: If a merchant selects a shorter retention period, this does not override any retention obligations applicable to the merchant under their own legal requirements.